bzliu94/bzliu94.github.io/README.md

 <img title="A gem" src="shape1 - cropped, resized, and cleaned.png">

 # Brian's perambulations
+## 2019-03-30

+We've implemented Tarjan 1976 INTERVALS and BRIDGES, Italiano et al. strong bridges.
+Our implementation of INTERVALS and BRIDGES is ready for swapping out of standard DSU structure for Gabow/Tarjan 1985 off-line DSU structure that uses links instead of standard unions; however, we have not implemented that Gabow/Tarjan structure yet, though we believe we understand how to.
+We are working on Georgiadis et al. 2014 Simple2ECB.
+The algorithm ought to be O(n ^ 3 * alpha(n, n ^ 2))-time.

+## 2019-03-17

+We've figured out Gabow/Tarjan 1985 macroset/microset-based off-line DSU, Tarjan 1976 flow-graph INTERVALS and BRIDGES; we have gone through the articles for them and we believe we have filled in gaps in the descriptions.
+Now, we will attempt to implement Simple2ECB and judge correctness based on if we get the right answers for our application (i.e. we run a gauntlet).
+First, we do what it takes to get correct answers and then we will swap out parts for faster versions.
+Ultimately, the algorithm ought to be O(n ^ 3 * alpha(n, n ^ 2))-time.

+To get whether two nodes are 2-edge-connected, we take advantage of 2-edge-connected blocks partitioning the vertex set and check if the two nodes are in same 2-edge-connected block in constant time.

 ## 2019-02-19

 <img title="Incredible!" src="incredible - cropped and resized.png">